dandrewgarvin/houseparty-web/README.md

 ## TODO

 - [] Add better state management
+- [] Change how state and user are passed to permissions
 - [] Add dev logging in permission checking
 - [] Add devtools to handle dev toggles (including logging)